-In 2007, cult directors Robert Rodriguez and Quentin Tarantino surprised us with Grindhouse, a double feature film in the tradition of seventies B-movies.
+In 2007, cult directors Robert Rodriguez and Quentin Tarantino surprised us with Grindhouse.
+This is a double feature film in the tradition of seventies B-movies, think exploitation and stalker films.
 The concept of grindhouse movies was usually a subordinate narrative containing plot holes, vicious killers running around with chainsaws whilst hunting scantily dressed cheerleaders and much blood dripping from the horrible actors.

 Grindhouse not only glues Rodriguez‘ film Planet Terror together with Tarantino‘s Death Proof but also contains fake movie trailers and commercials by fellow directors Rob Zombie, Eli Roth and Edgar Wright.

-We suggest you watch both movies back to back with the fake movie trailers in between for the best movie experience of Grindhouse.
+We suggest you watch both movies back to back in the correct order with the fake movie trailers in between for the best movie experience of Grindhouse.
 Whether you’ve seen the film or not, we’d like to tell you seven things you might not know about Grindhouse.
 This information may contain some spoilers but I can guarantee you it is 100% gluten-free.

 For some strange reason, Ethan and Joel Coen weren’t interested in Josh Brolin‘s services for their Oscar winning film No Country for Old Men back in 2007.
 Brolin who was desperate to work with the famous fraternal directors asked Robert Rodriguez on the set of Planet Terror, where he plays Doctor William Block, to assist him with his audition tape.